 In addition to this one, John wrote two other New Testament letters, a Gospel, and possibly the prophetic book of Revelation.
 He was a leader in the early church, and he probably wrote his documents after most of the other New Testament books were already written.

-Third John is the sixth of the General Epistles (or Catholic Letters), the writings of apostles to the church at large.
+Third John is the fifth of the General Epistles (or Catholic Letters), the writings of apostles to the church at large.
 While Paul wrote to specific congregations and individuals, Peter, James, John, and Jude wrote to broader audiences scattered across the Roman empire.
 Second and Third John, however, are written to specific audiences.

 Third John is the shortest book of the Bible: only 219 words (in its original Greek).